Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 ### Dash

-A Dash cannot be made while in Melee Range of an Enemy.
+A Dash cannot be made engaged in Melee Combat.
 Spend 2 Impulse, and suffer -1 DV for a round to cross 2 Range Bands instead of 1.

 Dash Movements cannot be taken two Rounds in a row.